nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### A8.
 Saving data

-1. Dealing with missing/corrupted data files
+1. Dealing with missing/corrupted/missing data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+   1. SOChedule will re-initialise and provide an empty Task list and Event list.